iwantmyname/blog/preview/2014-11-20-the-most-popular-new-domain-extensions-on-iwantmyname.md

 + As well as education: .INSTITUTE, .ACADEMY, .EDUCATION
 + This was to be expected—.GURU and .EXPERT are both quite popular (we clearly have brilliant customers).

+***

+If you haven't looked in a while, be sure to check out our gTLD page.